react-native-community/upgrade-helper/README.md

 1. Run `yarn start`
 1. Open `http://localhost:3000`
 1. Select starting & target versions
-1. Click the `Show me how to update` button
+1. Click the `Show me how to upgrade` button

-After which, you can create a branch in which making your changes, and then open a PR against this repo following the provided template 🤗
+After which, you can create a branch to to make your changes and then open a PR against this repository following the provided template 🤗

 ## Acknowledgments